nccgroup/sobelow/findings_guide.md

 ### Severity

 This is a low severity finding.
-CSP is not a vulnerability, it is a layer of defense to stop XSS and data injection attacks.
+Missing CSP is not a vulnerability, it is a layer of defense to stop XSS and data injection attacks.
 An attacker must exploit a XSS vulnerability that already exists for CSP to be relevant.

 ### How to verify this finding